grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 }
 ```

+previously, this Statement was incomplete, because we lacked the answer to two questions:

+1. Where to get the channel from?
+1. How to verify `DataDispatch` behavior?

 I answered the question of "where to get the channel from?" by creating it as a mock:

 ```csharp